Results & Photos

 How does the day work?

-The race guide will provide a full overview, complete with the Race Day itinerary, race stage details, the driving guide, a team planning kit, and accommodations info.
-The guide will be posted here in April.
+The race guide provides a full overview, complete with the Race Day itinerary, race stage details, the driving guide, a team planning kit, and accommodations info.
+The guide is

 How do we get to the TAs?
 (Transition Areas)

-The race guide that will be posted in April will include a driver guide, which will provide turn-by-turn directions on how to get between Transition Areas.
+Your race kit will include a driving guide with turn-by-turn directions on how to get between Transition Areas.
+Most are no more than 15 minutes apart.

 Can spectator vehicles go to the Transition Areas?